dracula/audacity/INSTALL.md

 5. In Audacity, go to `Edit > Preferences > Interface > Theme` and set it to `custom`
 6. Boom!
 It's Dracula Themed! 💜

-> Do not rename the file names because audacity won't understand it.
+> Do not rename the `ImageCache.png` because audacity won't pick up on it.